Disclosure:

 Adding Google Analytics to your WordPress blog is a simple but powerful way to gain valuable insights into your website’s performance.

-Though the process could be challenging at first, following the steps outlined in this article provides clear directions and steps to add Google Analytics to WordPress sites.
+Though the process could initially be challenging, the steps outlined in this article provide clear directions for adding Google Analytics to WordPress sites.

 After reading through it, you should be able to complete the whole process without needing help.
-However, if you’re stuck along the way, you can revert to this article or check Google documentation on adding GA4 to your website.
+However, if you’re stuck, you can revert to this article or check Google’s documentation on adding GA4 to your website.